 - In the UBC Student Service Centre, applicants can use the Third Party Authorization option to consent to the release of private information about their residence assignment and fees to specific individuals only, such as parents, guardians, other family members, or friends.

-- Applicants can revoke consent any time using the UBC Student Service Centre (update Third Party Authorizations) or by contacting Student Housing and Hospitality Services.
+- Applicants can revoke consent any time using the UBC Student Service Centre (update Third Party Authorizations) or by contacting Student Housing.

 - Student Housing and Hospitality Services does not sell or provide lists of residents’ names or addresses to third parties.